synedra/katacoda-scenarios/node-stargate/step2.md

 Scroll down to the configuration block on the right hand side, and click the icon at the top right to copy.
 ![image](https://user-images.githubusercontent.com/77410784/111052773-e3240b00-8412-11eb-9129-82f6433580f8.png)

-Paste in the block from the "connect" screen.
+Paste in the block from the "connect" screen, then hit enter, and env.sh will ask you for your token.

 **✅ Step 4: Retrieve and paste your application token**